leondz/dagw-site/content/home/intro.md

 ## Models using Danish Gigaword

-* Ælæctra - A Step Towards More Efficient Danish Natural Language Processing: [huggingface](https://huggingface.co/Maltehb/-l-ctra-danish-electra-small-uncased)
+* Ælæctra - A Step Towards More Efficient Danish Natural Language Processing [Huggingface Model Hub](https://huggingface.co/Maltehb/-l-ctra-danish-electra-small-uncased)

 We're interested in how DAGW is used; please contact us with details of models using it.